 This paper has described a number of custom transactional storage extensions, and explained why can Stasys support them.
 This section will describe existing ideas in the literature that we would like to incorporate into Stasys.
-An overview of database systems that have goals similar to our own is in Section 2.2.

 Different large object storage systems provide different API's.
 Some allow arbitrary insertion and deletion of bytes [8] or pages [19] within the object, while typical filesystems provide append-only storage allocation [18].
 Record-oriented file systems are an older, but still-used [13] alternative.
 Each of these API's addresses different workloads.

 While most filesystems attempt to lay out data in logically sequential order, write-optimized filesystems lay files out in the order they were written [11].
 Schemes to improve locality between small objects exist as well.
 Relational databases allow users to specify the order in which tuples will be layed out, and often leave portions of pages unallocated to reduce fragmentation as new records are allocated.